-West Suffolk has a Development Implementation and s106 Monitoring Officer dedicated to the management of planning obligations.
+West Suffolk has a planning obligations officer dedicated to the management of planning obligations.
 This post has been funded by new development and the officer is responsible for recording and monitoring all the s106 obligations.
 The figures within this report are held within the councils' databases and are proactively monitored to aid delivery of infrastructure by ensuring all obligations are met and any associated spend is in accordance with the specified infrastructure need.